sagar-shirsath/saggy_db_wrapper/README.md

-saggy_db_wrapper
+SAGGY DB WRAPPER
 ================

 This is the db wrapper that will help to plain php programmer to interact with the databases

-NOTE :
+#NOTE :
-# Class  follow Singleton design pattern.
+ - Class  follow Singleton design pattern.
-# Used PDO class to connect to the DB drivers.
+ - Used PDO class to connect to the DB drivers.
-# Have proper exception handling
+ - Have proper exception handling
-# Handles SQL injections.
+ - Handles SQL injections.

 # Methods for the class :
  - function select (array $Fields)